The Android Q platform includes behavior changes that may affect your app.

 as a hint if your app is using exclusive or singleton resources that might need

 to be shared with other apps.

 The behavior of the

-Android Studio will be adding features to support foldables starting with Version 3.5 Canary 9.
-The emulator tool will include 7.3" and 8" virtual devices for testing your code with the Android Q system image.
+Starting with version 3.5, Android Studio's emulator tool includes 7.3" and 8" virtual devices for testing your code with the Android Q system image.

 For more information, see Building apps for Foldables.